Chrissy Chlapecka: Other

 Chlapecka has a presence on Cameo, where she sells commissioned personalized videos.
 From April to June 2021, Chlapecka and Craig MacNeil co-hosted the podcast Chrissy & Craig.
 Chlapecka had previously appeared on MacNeil's main podcast, Craig & Friends.
 Other podcasts she has appeared on include We're Having Gay Sex, Don't Let This Flop, and The Comment Section with Drew Afualo.
 Chlapecka has hosted several live comedy shows at Zanies Comedy Club in Chicago.
-In 2022, she appeared at Los Angeles Pride alongside Dylan Mulvaney and other TikTok creators and at VidCon, where she participated in a panel entitled "Hot Gurlz Only" with fellow TikTokers Sarah Schauer and Drew Afualo.
+In 2022, they appeared at Los Angeles Pride alongside Dylan Mulvaney and other TikTok creators and at VidCon, where she participated in a panel entitled "Hot Gurlz Only" with fellow TikTokers Sarah Schauer and Drew Afualo.

 Recognition

 Drag performer Bimini Bon-Boulash praised Chlapecka in their 2021 autobiography Release the Beast: A Drag Queen's Guide to Life, calling her "part of a new wave of women subverting [the] male gaze by playing up to the bimbo stereotype on camera while asserting their own feminist politics".